cetaqua/MAGO/MAGO-Water-Quality-Monitoring-Tool/README.md

 # **General description**
 MAGO Water Quality Monitoring tool is a code to estimates water quality parameters in lakes, reservoir or large ponds from Sentinel-2 images.
 The user can visualize water quality parameters (chlorophyll-a, cyanotoxins, turbidity...) on the EO Browser map  and get the corresponding time series at selected points or areas.
+You can have more information and access the EO Browser at this link: https://www.sentinel-hub.com/explore/eobrowser/

 ## Visuals
 The following is the display that can be obtained for concentration of Chrlorophyll-a for the day 2022-01-30 at Barrage Lebna (Tunisia)